 If your injuries prevent you from working, you can seek compensation for lost wages.
 This includes:

-- Future Lost Earnings: Compensation for a reduction in your future earning capacity if you are unable to return to work or must work in a reduced capacity due to your injuries.
+- Future lost earnings: Compensation for a reduction in your future earning capacity if you cannot return to work or must work in a reduced capacity due to your injuries.

 Pain and Suffering